Please go over the short reading on tail recursion.

 Write a tail-recursive

-Define a tail-recursive procedure
+Define a procedure

-lst) that returns the index of val
+ls, and returns the index

-the procedure should return -1.
+procedure returns -1.
 Test your procedure on:

 Define and test a tail-recursive version of